Cambridge new-born research

 Babies born preterm commonly have a condition called Patent Ductus Arteriosus (PDA), when the blood vessel Ductus Arteriosus, which allows blood to bypass the baby's developing lungs and reach the mother's placenta during pregnancy, remains open after birth.

-Funded by NIHR Health Technology Assessment, Baby-Oscar is a multi-centre randomised controlled trial, co-ordinated from the National Perinatal Epidemiology Unit Clinical Trial Unit, University of Oxford.
+Funded by NIHR Health Technology Assessment (opens in a new tab), Baby-Oscar is a multi-centre randomised controlled trial, co-ordinated from the national perinatal epidemiology (opens in a new tab) clinical Trial Unit, University of Oxford.
 The study aims to find out whether a confirmed large PDA in very premature babies should be treated with ibuprofen within 72 hours of birth.

 A global registry of women with suspected COVID-19 or confirmed SARS-CoV-2 infection in pregnancy and their neonates.
 This data will enable understanding the natural history of the infection to guide treatment and prevention.